Network community detection via neural embeddings: Introduction

-Here, we prove that graph embedding methods based on a shallow neural network without non-linear activation---such as DeepWalk~\cite{perozziDeepWalkOnlineLearning2014}, LINE~\cite{tangLINELargescaleInformation2015}, and node2vec~\cite{groverNode2vecScalableFeature2016}---can detect communities all the way down to the information-theoretical limit on graphs generated by the SBM~\cite{decelleAsymptoticAnalysisStochastic2011}.
-Our results imply that two common components of deep learning---multiple ``deep'' layers and non-linear activation---are not necessary to achieve the optimal limit of community detectability.
-Numerical experiments reveal that they have a remarkable performance also in the limit of sparse networks, getting close to the theoretically optimal performance curve of the belief propagation (BP) method~\cite{decelleAsymptoticAnalysisStochastic2011} for networks generated by the SBM.
-In particular, node2vec~\cite{groverNode2vecScalableFeature2016} learns the community structure in more realistic networks with heterogeneous distributions of degree and community size substantially better than spectral embeddings, BP, and traditional clustering techniques.
-The excellent performance of node2vec is consistent across different levels of edge sparsity, community sizes, and degree heterogeneity.
-Our results might inform powerful community detection algorithms and improve our theoretical understanding of clustering via neural embeddings.
-We have made available the code to reproduce all the results at \cite{github}.
+Here, we prove that graph embedding methods based on a shallow neural network without non-linear activation---such as DeepWalk~\cite{perozziDeepWalkOnlineLearning2014}, LINE~\cite{tangLINELargescaleInformation2015}, and node2vec~\cite{groverNode2vecScalableFeature2016}---can resolve communities all the way down to the information-theoretical limit on graphs generated by the SBM~\cite{decelleAsymptoticAnalysisStochastic2011}.
+Our results imply that two common components of deep learning---multiple deep layers and non-linear activation---are not necessary to achieve the optimal limit of community detectability.
+Numerical experiments demonstrate that the communities embedded by node2vec can be effectively identified by the $K$-means algorithm, with accuracy close to the performance of the optimal belief propagation (BP) method~\cite{decelleAsymptoticAnalysisStochastic2011} when the true number of communities is given to the $K$-means and BP.
+Additional numerical tests reveal that node2vec is able to learn communities also in the presence of heterogeneity of degree and community size.
+In this case the two-step approach, combining embedding and clustering, is underperforming in certain settings, but this may be due to the fact that $K$-means clustering struggles when clusters have widely different sizes.
+We expect that addressing this shortcoming of $K$-means would lead to much better results.

+Our work might help to inform powerful community detection algorithms and improve our theoretical understanding of clustering via neural embeddings.
+The code to reproduce all the results is available at \cite{github}.